r-spatial/mapview/README.md

 ====

-## General design
+### General design

 For small to moderately sized spatial objects, a call to `mapView()` will return an object of class `mapview`.
 This class has 2 slots:

 * @object - a list of the objects that are displayed on the map.
 This means that this slot will contain the re-projected (and in the case of Raster objects possibly re-sampled) objects which enables tracing of the modifications that took place.
 * @map - the **leaflet** map.
 This is an S3 class object (see **leaflet** package documentation for details on the specifics).

 **NOTE:** For big spatial objects, only the map widget is returned.
 The distinction between small/moderate and big is made with respect to the number of features.
 The thresholds are 20k features for points and 30k features for polygons and lines.
-These values can be adjusted by setting the respective [options](options/options.html).
+These values can be adjusted by setting the respective [options](http://environmentalinformatics-marburg.github.io/mapview/options/options.html).

-By default `mapView()` provides five base layers between which one can toggle (a preview of leaflet layers can be found [here](http://leaflet-extras.github.io/leaflet-providers/preview/)):
+By default `mapView()` provides five base layers between which one can toggle:

 * CartoDB.Positron (the default active layer)
 * OpenStreetMap
 * Esri.WorldImagery
 * Thunderforest.Landscape
 * OpenTopoMap

+A preview of leaflet layers can be found [here](http://leaflet-extras.github.io/leaflet-providers/preview/))

 Furthermore, a mouse coordinates strip is displayed at the top of the map giving information about the current mouse position and zoom level.
 Additionally, if the installed **leaflet** version permits, a scale bar is provided and labels are shown when hovering over a feature.